-In the ABA's 2015 Legal Technology Resource Center Survey, only 11% of respondents knew their firm had cyberinsurance.
+In the American Bar Association's (ABA) 2015 Legal Technology Resource Center Survey, only 11 percent of respondents knew their firm had cyberinsurance.
 That's alarming when the same survey showed a marked increase in data breaches and security incidents.

-The survey showed that many lawyers didn't know whether their law firms had cyberinsurance - in fact, in firms of more than 100 lawyers, 80% didn't know if the law firm carried such insurance.
-Now that the ABA Model Rules of Professional Conduct have required more technological competence of lawyers (Rules 1.1 and 1.6 - thus far adopted by 15 states, and that number expected to grow), it may be an ethical violation if you don't inform yourself about the state of your firm's information security - and of course one way you protect your clients is by managing risk through cyberinsurance.
+The survey showed that many lawyers didn't know whether their law firms had cyberinsurance-in fact, in firms of more than 100 lawyers, 80 percent didn't know if the law firm carried such insurance.
+Now that the ABA Model Rules of Professional Conduct have required more technological competence of lawyers (Rules 1.1 and 1.6, thus far adopted by 15 states, and that number expected to grow), it may be an ethical violation if you don't inform yourself about the state of your firm's information security and, of course, one way you protect your clients is by managing risk through cyberinsurance.